Frozen Pipe Disaster!

 If you plan to be away from home for an extended period of time, shut off water supply valves to your washing machine.

 Allow a faucet to drip slightly (lukewarm water) in order to minimize freezing.
+(See note below for well water systems)

 Monitor Freezing Pipe Conditions